What do bed bugs look like?

 Where do bed bugs hide?

 Bed bugs are usually nocturnal eaters, often hiding during the day in tight cracks and crevices, then emerging at night to feed.
 Once they have consumed a full meal they will retreat back into their hiding spots.
 Bed bugs prefer to stay in close proximity to their food source.
-Common hiding spots for bed bugs include in the seams of mattresses, box springs, and upholstered furniture, behind baseboards, behind pictures, behind wooden trim, inside of electrical outlets, and under piles of laundry.
+Common hiding spots for bed bugs inside your area home include in the seams of mattresses, box springs, and upholstered furniture, behind baseboards, behind pictures, behind wooden trim, inside of electrical outlets, and under piles of laundry.

 What are the signs of bed bugs?